 It starts off simply enough, with Collier (Peter McEnery)’s arrival on Cyprus in Larnaka before heading off to the site of his brother’s death: Paphos, the legendary birthplace of Aphrodite.
 For much of the first episode, there’s still no hint that anything strange is going on.
 All appears to be a conventional thriller, right down to a character called Hellman*, an American millionaire with a private yacht who sends heavies to keep an eye on Collier while he investigates his brother’s accidental death, which subsequently is revealed to Collier to be a murder (a fact we know already).

-True, there's a mysterious barman called Charalambous (no real clue to divinity here: 'joy in the shining') who breaks into Collier's room at night and is able to knock out one of Hellman's heavies and silently cart him around while Collier takes a bathroom break (a slightly silly scene to say the least).
+True, there’s a mysterious barman called Charalambous (no real clue to divinity here: ‘joy in the shining’, although at a stretch we could go for ‘receiver of joy’, which is quite Dionysian) who breaks into Collier’s room at night and is able to knock out one of Hellman’s heavies and silently cart him around while Collier takes a bathroom break (a slightly silly scene to say the least).

 But it soon becomes clear that Charalambous isn’t working alone – he’s friends with the beautiful Helene (Aphrodite sneakily going around using her sister’s name) and they have plans for Collier.

 Then things start to get weird.
-Helene takes Collier out to a deserted village, tells him his brother's been murdered and shows him £50,000 in Swiss Francs that she says is Collier's brother's.
+Helene takes Collier out to a deserted village, tells him his brother’s been murdered and shows him £50,000 in Swiss Francs that she says is Collier’s brother’s.
 Then she disappears, taking the money with her.
-Collier tries to drive back to town but is forced off the road by Hellman's men and knocked out.
-When he reports the crime to police inspector Dimas, he finds his car gone, no evidence of a fight and even the deserted village appears to have disappeared.
+Collier tries to drive back to town but is forced off the road by Hellman’s men and knocked out.
+When he reports the crime to police inspector Dimas, he finds his car gone and no evidence of a fight.

 Soon, he’s meeting up with his brother’s partner in crime, Morrison, and getting shot at.
 He’s rescued by one of Helene’s helpers, Basileos (‘our god’ in Macedonian, and it’s Dionysus).
 Basileos, who appears at first to be silent, but who speaks Greek, Latin, English, Hebrew and numerous other languages, is able to fix Collier’s near-broken ankle with a simple poultice.